VIN-y/MissChanger/Tests/Filament Compatibility/README.md

 ### TPU

 1. TPU has a very high tendency to string during retraction.
 This is very important as there is a big/long retraction between tool changes.
+A wipe tower is needed to catch the strings and blobs.

 2. Heat creep chamber temperature ~40°C or above.